Conversion Optimization

 Invest in Reddit – act as a user – and ask questions about your own brand on popular subreddits:

-Leverage Reddit reviews to inform beauty purchases
+Leverage Reddit reviews to drive more beauty product purchases

 Notify subscribers about upcoming live streams – pick topics on common pain points like Act + Acre does: